nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `checkUp.jar` from [here](https://github.com/AY2223S1-CS2103T-W16-3/tp/releases).
+2. Download the latest `checkUp.jar` from [here](https://github.com/AY2223S1-CS2103T-W16-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your checkUp instance.
+3. Copy the file to the folder you want to use as the _home folder_ for your checkUp instance.

-1. Double-click the file to start the app.
-The GUI similar to the below image should appear in a few seconds.
-Note how the app contains some sample data.<br>
+4. Run `java -jar checkUp.jar` to start the app.
+The GUI similar to the below image should appear after startup.
+5. Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: